Surface Duo is Microsoft's first Android phone: foldable, dual screen, super-thin

-The headline grabber is a fully foldable design which opens out into the thinnest mobile device on the market, comprising two PixelSense Fusion AMOLED Displays that unfold to create one, pretty expansive 8.1-in screen that's just 4.8mm thick.
+The headline-grabber is a fully foldable design, which opens out into the thinnest mobile device on the market.
+The two PixelSense Fusion AMOLED Displays unfold to create one, expansive 8.1-in screen that's just 4.8mm thick.
 The device's 'Dynamic 360-degree' hinge means one can fold back behind the other too, allowing you to use each 5.8-in AMOLED screen individually should you wish.

-Where foldable phones such as the Samsung Galaxy Z Flip and Huawei Mate Xs feature one flexible screen that folds up, Microsoft’s device uses a dual screen design.
-Sadly though, unlike the above models, Microsoft's newest offering doesn't offer 5G connectivity.
-It is, however, being launched remarkably close to the upcoming release of the Apple iPhone 12.
+Where foldable phones such as the Samsung Galaxy Z Flip and Huawei Mate X feature one flexible screen that folds up, Microsoft’s device uses a dual screen design.
+Sadly though, unlike the above models, Microsoft's newest offering doesn't offer 5G connectivity, despite being launched remarkably close to the upcoming release of the 5G iPhone 12.

 Surface Duo is clearly built with productivity and multi-tasking in mind.
 With it, Microsoft says you can join a Microsoft Teams meeting and see participants on one screen while you present your PowerPoint slides on another, or watch a movie while simultaneously scrolling through your text threads.
 Or, you could read a Kindle book like an actual book.
 You can drag and drop between screens, use it in Compose mode to quickly respond to an email, or tilt it into portrait for a more immersive way to scroll through web pages or photos.